sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 ## Media Query

-- `only` for improving compatibility with older browsers.
+- Only for improving compatibility with older browsers.
 - Definition order matters when media query with a different selector.
 - JavaScript API: `window.matchMedia()`.